Cybersecurity Incident Response Plans in the Works

 The IT security firm Check Point said the “insurance/legal” sector saw 636 weekly attacks in 2022, a 68% increase from 2021.
-The figure was expected to triple in 2024.
+That figure was expected to triple in 2024.

-At a September 20 Board of Governors meeting, Board Technology Committee Chair Duffy Myrtetus said his panel has been working with Cybersecurity and Privacy Law Committee Co-Chairs Steven Teppler and Franklin Zemel, and Vice Chair John Giantsidis, on the initiative.
+At a September 20, 2024, Florida Bar Board of Governors meeting, Board Technology Committee Chair Duffy Myrtetus said his panel has been working with Cybersecurity and Privacy Law Committee Co-Chairs Steven Teppler and Franklin Zemel, and Vice Chair John Giantsidis, on the initiative.

 “The reasoning goes, if you’re able to develop an acceptable incident response plan, you are more likely than not to avoid the need for an incident response plan,” Myrtetus quipped.